 'Where Love Resides' is both our motto & mantra.
 In ten short months, with 264 volunteers and nearly 1,000 Ranch Guardian donations, our organization's community of 'like-minded' people accomplished something short of a miracle without ever having an event "fundraiser."

 Frankly, old dogs are easier to train than human adult learners.
 However, to have a meaningful impact on saving old dogs’ lives in Texas rural communities (for lack of a better word ), an ‘awakening’ needs to occur, beginning with veterinarians.
-Throughout 2021 we will initiate multiple programs aimed to raise awareness of vital resources (food, medicine, behavior training etc.), and viable options to rehoming vs. euthanizing canines simply because they are old.
+Throughout 2021 we will initiate multiple programs to raise awareness of vital resources (food, medicine, behavior training, etc.) and viable options for rehoming vs. euthanizing canines simply because they are old.